hong-niu/bios-611-project/README.md

 with username: rstudio and password: 55 (or whatever password one chooses to set).

 # Building the Final Report:
 Due to Latex issues with the M1 Mac docker image, the final report will be presented as an HTML document.
-To build the html version, one may call:
+To build the html version, one may call in the terminal:

 - make BIOS611_Report_Final_html.html